Partial alignment between jets and megamasers: Coherent versus selective accretion: Bayesian evidence for jet--maser disk partial alignment

-The statistical preference of a model with respect to another is quantified by the ratio of their evidences, i.e. the Bayes factor $K$.
-In the reference models (EO, with the los lying in the megamaser plane) the ratio between the model with the jet partially aligned to the megamaser angular momentum (A-EO) and the model with isotropic jet directions (ISO-EO) is
+The statistical preference of a model with respect to another is quantified by the ratio of their evidence, that is the Bayes factor $K$.
+Therefore, evaluating the likelihood in Eq.~\ref{eq:pop-likelihood-3} up to a normalization constant $\prod_{i=1}^{N_\mathrm{AGN}} p(d_i)$ suffices for our objective.